 - It seems more difficult to manage small sources of stress.

 Obviously, it is better to discuss with your child first when these changes occur and Dr. Leonard strongly suggests validating the information with the teacher or daycare worker because they spend a lot of time with your child and can give you another perspective in the situation.

 How to find a psychologist?

 You came to the conclusion that your personal resources are not sufficient?
 The best way to find a good psychologist is to consult l’Ordre des psychologues du Québec, via its website or by phone.
-This way, you will be sure to contact an accredited professional and the reference system elaborated by the order will help you find the appropriate specialist based on certain criteria such as the location, therapeutic approach (psychoanalytic, cognitive, behavioural) and specialization (eating disorders, anxiety, grief, depression, etc.)
+This way, you will be sure to contact an accredited professional and the reference system elaborated by the order will help you find the appropriate specialist based on certain criteria such as the location, therapeutic approach (psychoanalytic, cognitive, behavioral) and specialization (eating disorders, anxiety, grief, depression, etc.)

-Families who do not have sufficient financial resources to consult a private therapist can contact CLSC, clinics and hospitals in their area.
+Families who do not have sufficient financial resources to consult a private therapist can contact CLSC, clinics, and hospitals in their area.

 How much does it cost?

 The hourly rate of psychologists is between $85 and $125 and a session lasts between one hour and one hour and a half.
 Some insurance plans cover some or all of these costs.
 It is worthwhile to ask about your coverage.